Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 $$b(y) = (1/\sqrt{2\pi})\exp(-y^2/2)$$

 Other exponential distribution: Multinomial, Possion, gamma and exponential, beta and Dirichlet.
 Since they are all in exponential family, what we can do is to study exponential family in general form and vary $\eta$ to model differently.
+I will open another section on exponential family.

 # 9 Constructing GLM